Created on

 Scope |

-IPsec on FortiGate |
+IPsec on FortiGate. |

-Explanation |
+Solution |

-The Security Parameter Index (SPI) is a value that is sent with every ESP packet, and is used as a means of matching incoming ESP packets to the correct IPsec tunnel on the VPN endpoint.
-These SPIs are created when an IPsec tunnel is formed between two endpoints, and also these SPIs are recreated whenever the VPN tunnel Phase 2 Security Associatiations (SAs) are rekeyed, or when the tunnel is restarted.
+The Security Parameter Index (SPI) is a value that is sent with every ESP packet and is used as a means of matching incoming ESP packets to the correct IPsec tunnel on the VPN endpoint.
+These SPIs are created when an IPsec tunnel is formed between two endpoints, and also these SPIs are recreated whenever the VPN tunnel Phase 2 Security Associations (SAs) are rekeyed, or when the tunnel is restarted.

 On the FortiGate, the SPIs for each VPN tunnel (along with other information) can be found by running diagnose vpn tunnel list.
 For checking specific tunnels by name, use the command diagnose vpn tunnel list name <Name of IPsec Tunnel>:

-There may be various reasons for why the FortiGate will generate a log message regarding an unknown SPI, but ultimately the root issue is that the FortiGate received an ESP packet whose SPI does not match to any currently-active IPsec tunnel.
+There may be various reasons why the FortiGate will generate a log message regarding an unknown SPI, but ultimately the root issue is that the FortiGate received an ESP packet whose SPI does not match any currently-active IPsec tunnel.
 The following are some examples of how this might occur:

 As a side note, it is not possible to drop incoming ESP packets as an attempt to prevent the 'unknown SPI' log message from being generated.

-The following Community KB article discusses why it is not possible to drop ESP packets using local-in policies, and why an administrator should expect to see the 'unknown SPI' message in the event that such a packet is received by the FortiGate: Technical Tip: Difference in ESP and IKE packet handling of local-in policies. |
+The following Community KB article discusses why by default it is not possible to drop ESP packets using local-in policies, and why an administrator should expect to see the 'unknown SPI' message in the event that such a packet is received by the FortiGate, This behavior can be changed for more information review the next KB ARTICLE: Technical Tip: Difference in ESP and IKE packet handling of local-in policies

-Troubleshooting Tool: Using the FortiOS built-in packet sniffer |
+Related documents: Technical Tip: ESP Packets are not blocked by local-in policy Troubleshooting Tool: Using the FortiOS built-in packet sniffer |

 The Fortinet Security Fabric brings together the concepts of convergence and consolidation to provide comprehensive cybersecurity protection for all users, devices, and applications and across all network edges.

-Copyright 2024 Fortinet, Inc. All Rights Reserved.
+Copyright 2025 Fortinet, Inc. All Rights Reserved.